 Aboriginal arts form the basis of a distinct and truly Canadian visual experience.
-Aboriginal Affairs and Northern Development Canada (AANDC) leads the way in its support of Aboriginal art and of those who create it.
+Indigenous and Northern Affairs Canada (INAC) leads the way in its support of Aboriginal art and of those who create it.

 Aboriginal arts resources

 The Aboriginal Art Centre at AANDC is responsible for the development, preservation and promotion of the department's Aboriginal Art Collection which includes more than 4,000 works.